Austen-Dennis/Final-AustenL-DennisB/README.md

 *When closing application, make sure to sign out to avoid potential errors with account data storage.\
 *When creating an account, please use a Google email to ensure proper email address validation.\
 *For any questions or bugs, please reach out to gettogetherdomain@gmail.com!

+# Suppressed Warning and Justification
+*SetTextI18n: This warning relates to the apps use of "$" when pulling data.
+Since some of our data is hardcoded, it made more sense to suppress this warning.\
+*DEPRECATION: This warning relates to our use of deprecated features in the process of accepting user input.
+While we did find other methods for accepting these values, the deprecated features were most efficient for what we were trying to accomplish.\